Domestic and International

 Let’s dive in.

-(For a quick overview, check out the snapshot table below. )
+For a quick overview and offers, check out the snapshot table below.

-If you don’t need cash payouts, CurrencyFair and TransferWise offer affordable fees for same day bank-to-bank and card-to-bank transfers (between £2 – £4 GBP for sending £200 GBP)
+If you don’t need cash payouts, CurrencyFair and TransferWise offer affordable fees and quick bank-to-bank and card-to-bank transfers.

 To send cash from Singapore, try WorldRemit although the countries are limited compared to the (usually more expensive) Western Union.

 CurrencyFair usually has the lowest fees for transfers to the UK and the money arrives in just a couple of days.

 However for overall excellence our top pick is TransferWise for amounts below $9500 SGD.

 For larger transfers from Singapore to the UK, OFX is your best bet in our books with TorFX awesome for those who prefer to transact on the phone.
 OFX has the additional advantage in that it is registered in Singapore with the Money Authority and FCA in the UK.